 Also of interest is that Oak Forest has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Oak Forest is somewhat higher than in the average US city of 21.84%: 26.82% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Oak Forest who are college-educated is somewhat higher than the average US community of 21.84%: 26.82% of adults in Oak Forest have at least a bachelor's degree.

 The per capita income in Oak Forest in 2010 was $32,750, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $131,000 for a family of four.
 However, Oak Forest contains both very wealthy and poor people as well.